hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 ## Options & links

-The Task Manager initially displays in english - to change to another language click on **en** in the red header banner.
+The Task Manager initially displays in English - to change to another language click on **en** in the red header banner.

 ![Tasking Manager Languages][]